Vettaiyaadu Vilaiyaadu: Plot

-On their trip to India, they met and killed Rani and returned to the States.
-Once they found out that Arokiya Raj and his wife had moved to New York, they studied their residence and killed them too.
-Thinking that Raghavan will be dead in minutes due to his lung injuries, they set their apartment on fire and take the next flight to Mumbai, to escape the NYPD.
+On their trip to India for a holiday, they met and killed Rani and returned to the United States.
+Once they found out that Arokiya Raj and Chitra had moved to New York, they followed their residence and killed them too.
+Thinking that Raghavan will be dead in minutes due to his lung injuries, they set their apartment on fire and take the next flight to Mumbai to escape from NYPD.
+Amudhan and Ilamaran evade the Mumbai police at Chhatrapati Shivaji Maharaj International Airport and finally reach Chennai, leaving a trail of bodies in their path.
 Raghavan makes it out alive by jumping out the window and is hospitalised with severe injuries.
-Aradhana takes care of him, and their bond grows stronger.
+Aradhana takes care of him and their bond grows stronger.
 Four weeks later, Raghavan and Aradhana return to Chennai together.
-During their flight, Aradhana explains that she has a daughter who is living with her parents in Chennai, and upon realisation, she feels guilty for being selfish and wanting to commit suicide.
+During their flight, Aradhana explains that she has a daughter, who is living with her parents in Chennai, and she realised her mistake for being selfish and wanting to commit suicide.

-Aradhana states that she will be taking her daughter and mother back to New York in two weeks, to start her job.
+Aradhana states that she will be taking her daughter and mother back to New York in two weeks.
 As they wait in line for customs, Raghavan proposes to Aradhana, but she refuses, saying that she is not ready for another relationship, having just finalised her divorce, and wishes to focus on being a good mother to her daughter.
-Amudhan and Ilamaran, evade the Mumbai police at the airport and finally reach Chennai, leaving a trail of bodies in their path.
-Raghavan issues a state-wide hunt for them.
+Raghavan issues a statewide hunt for them.
 The dean of their medical college also revokes their degrees, thus beginning their violent rampage.

 After seeing Aradhana with Raghavan, Amudhan kidnaps her, while Ilamaaran tries to get into Raghavan's house to kill him.
-When the cops arrive, Ilamaaran attempts to flee, but is caught by Raghavan, after a long road chase.
-Raghavan comes to realise that Amudhan and Ilamaaran are in an intimate relationship.
-Trying to negotiate Ilamaaran's freedom for Aradhana's, Raghavan agrees to meet with Amudhan; on the other hand, Amudhan decides to outright bury Aradhana alive, after realising their hypocrisy.
-The final altercation results in Raghavan killing both Amudhan and Ilamaaran and rescuing Aradhana.
-A few months later, Raghavan and Aradhana get married in presence of their friends and family.
+When the cops arrive, Ilamaaran attempts to flee, but is caught by Raghavan.
+After a fight, Raghavan captures Ilamaaran and realises that Amudhan and Ilamaaran are bisexual and are in an intimate relationship.
+Trying to negotiate Ilamaaran's freedom for Aradhana, Raghavan agrees to meet with Amudhan; on the other hand, Amudhan decides to outright bury Aradhana alive after realising their hypocrisy.
+Raghavan arrives at the place to save Aradhana.
+When he learns that Amudhan buried Aradhana alive, he becomes enraged and kills Amudhan and Ilamaaran, thus avenging the deaths of Anderson, Arokiyaraj, Rani and Chitra.
+Raghavan finds the place where Aradhana is buried and revives her.
+A few months later, Raghavan and Aradhana marry.